 No. That would not only be unrealistic and impractical but it would also give you a false sense of security.
 Future changes always have the potential to throw off even the most thorough predictions.
 In our opinion, the best path lies in between these two extremes.

 All required major expenses should indeed be projected as diligently and accurately as possible.
-These include home expenses (e.g. your mortgage), healthcare costs, child-related expenses, special events, and taxes.
+These include your housing expense, healthcare costs, child-related expenses, one-off expenses, and taxes.
 By factoring these projections, you can have the peace of mind that the important pieces of the puzzle will be taken care of.

-Next, a good retirement calculator will tell you how much free cash you can enjoy each month in retirement for personal and optional expenses (groceries, going out, having fun, vacations, club memberships, etc.).
+Then your calculator can tell you how much free cash you can enjoy each month in retirement for personal and optional expenses (groceries, going out, having fun, vacations, club memberships, etc.).
 Going into more details than that will only unnecessarily complicate things.
 This gives you a ballpark number on how much you can spend per month, after taxes and required expenses, but leaves you the freedom to spend it as you wish.

 It is tempting to use our current income needs as a guide to our income needs in retirement, or use national studies on adequate replacement ratios.
 Either of these approaches can produce misleading results.
 A retirement calculator needs to reflect your individual situations with all major moving parts modeled explicitly and accurately.